Apr 18, 2018

-Remember that Moz’s link database isn’t as complete as Google’s, and that these websites could have millions more links that have yet to be indexed.
+Remember that Moz’s link database isn’t as complete as Google’s, and that these websites could have millions of more links that have yet to be indexed.

 If you’re launching a new website aimed at keywords like “credit cards”, how long will it take you to earn several million links?
 This keyword’s tough competition means that you’ll struggle to get anywhere without a multi-million dollar PR and SEO budget.